Mole1424/3rd-year-project/final-code/README.md

 This is not in the main loop because it does not benefit from GPU acceleration (shoulod be run as CPU) and thus should be either run locally or on a CPU partition of batch compute.

 3. Main loop
-The main loop trains all the models, finds the best ones, provesses the entire dataset, saving the results.
-It can scale to multiple GPUs and is designed to be run on a batch compute system.
+The main loop trains all the models, finds the best ones, processes the entire dataset, saving the results.
+It is designed to be run on a slurm batch compute system.
+Whilst CPU training is possible, it is reccomended to run on a gpu partition.
 ```bash
 sbatch main.sbatch
 ```
-The line `--gres=gpu:3` in the `main.sbatch` file can be changed to the number of GPUs you want to use.
-The script will automatically scale to the number of GPUs available.
 The line `python3.12 -u main.py` in the `main.sbatch` should be changed to `python3.12 -u main.py <path_to_dataset> <path_to_models>`, the results will be saved to the current directory.
-The script has checkpointing, and so all trained models will be put and loaded from `<path_to_models>` along with the EARdataset created, the ongoing results file will be saved to the current directory.
+The script has checkpointing, and so all trained models will be put and loaded from `<path_to_models>` along with the EARs dataset created, the ongoing results file will be saved to the current directory.
 Models will be saves as `<dataset_name>_<model_name>` to allow for easy identification.
 The script will also save the best model for each dataset and model type, along with the results of the analysis.

 ## File Structure